 Grab a Beer & Take the Brewery Tour at Granville Island Brewing

 Love beer?
 Especially local beers?
 In 1984, long before Vancouver's craft beer explosion, Granville Island Brewing opened Canada's first microbrewery on Granville Island.
 Today, you can tour the facilities (and taste their wares), grab a pint in the bar, or buy souvenirs at their store.
-When I did their tour (with my beer-loving uncle, visiting from the U.S.), we met people from all over the world at the beer-tasting, so it's a great way to meet fellow travelers (and potential drinking buddies), too.
+The beer-tasting is a great way to meet fellow travelers (and potential drinking buddies), too.